isomorfeus/isomorfeus-puppetmaster/ruby/README.md

 # isomorfeus-puppetmaster

 A framework for acceptance tests or simply running tests in a headless browser.
-Comes with drivers for chromium headless, firefox and jsdom.
+Comes with drivers for chromium headless and jsdom.
 Allows for writing javascript tests in pure ruby.

 ### Community and Support